aabdelghani/MemOptContainer/README.md

 - Ensure that the memory pool is initialized before using the custom array.
 - The garbage collection function should be called periodically to reclaim memory from deleted elements.

-Contact
 -------
-For any questions or issues, please contact [Ahmed Abdelghany] at [ahmedabdelghany15@gmail.com].
+For any questions or issues, please contact Ahmed Abdelghany at [ahmedabdelghany15@gmail.com].